 Commercial and Recreational Fishing Licenses – What’s The Difference?

-When applying for a fishing license, you’ll have to choose between commercial or recreational fishing licenses.
+When applying for a fishing license, you must choose between commercial or recreational fishing licenses.
 Here are the differences between the two:

 Recreational Licenses vs. Commercial Licenses

 If you are fishing for leisure, you can get a recreational license.
 This is a basic license for recreational fishers – people fishing for pleasure or to put food on the table.
-You must obtain a commercial license if you plan to fish to sell your catch.
+You must obtain a commercial license to fish to sell your catch.